 Related: What to See in Paris in 4 Days

 Book One of the Boat Tours From Taormina

-If you can pull yourself away from your beach chair for a day or even a few hours, I highly recommend jumping on one of the boat tour from Taormina or look into boat hire to explore the surrounding coves and caves.
+If you can pull yourself away from your beach chair for a day or even a few hours, I highly recommend jumping on one of the boat tours from Taormina or look into boat hire to explore the surrounding coves and caves.
 There are plenty of tours from Taormina.
 We took a private half-day boat tour and it was a great way to see the beautiful coastline in a comfortable and efficient way.
 Winding your way around Sicily’s roads can be time-consuming and a little hairy.

-If you are a keen history buff or you really want to learn the lay of the land, I suggest you insist on a guide with a good command of english.
+If you are a keen history buff or you really want to learn the lay of the land, I suggest you insist on a guide with a good command of English.
 I was fortunate that I could understand and speak with our guide in a mix of Spanish and Italian, but if you don’t speak a European language, you might struggle.